-Excess abdominal fat can impact your physical health, mental health and your risk of chronic disease.
+Excess abdominal fat can impact your physical and mental health, as well as your risk of chronic disease.

-Excess fat, especially if it is around the stomach is a risk factor for chronic diseases, such as heart disease, diabetes and cancer.
-A lack of lean muscle is also one of the most important factors for healthy ageing and blood sugar control.
+Excess fat, especially around the stomach, is a risk factor for chronic diseases such as heart disease, diabetes and cancer.
+A lack of lean muscle is also one of the most important indicators for ageing and blood sugar control.
 Abdominal fat is also heavily associated with insulin resistance.
-Insulin is a storage hormone and effectively turns off fat burning.
-Insulin is released when you eat carbohydrates.
-Eating too many carbohydrates results in excessive release of insulin which over time leads to insulin resistance.
+Insulin is a storage hormone that effectively turns off fat burning and is released when you eat carbohydrates.
+Eating too many carbohydrates results in excessive release of insulin, which over time leads to insulin resistance.
 If you have insulin resistance and aren’t following a low carbohydrate diet, you won’t be burning fat!

 Did you know that fat is an endocrine organ?

 An endocrine organ releases hormones – for example, the pancreas releases insulin and ovaries produce oestrogen.
 Fat cells are endocrine organs too, releasing leptin to turn off hunger.
-However the more fat you have the more leptin you release which over time causes leptin resistance.
-If you are leptin resistant, you are getting the “I’ve had enough to eat message” and can feel hungry all the time.
+However, the more fat you have the more leptin you release, which over time causes leptin resistance.
+If you are leptin resistant, you are not getting the “I’ve had enough to eat” message and can feel hungry all the time.

-Fat cells also release oestrogen, which in excess can cause hormone issue in both men and women.
+Fat cells release oestrogen, which in excess can cause hormone issue in both men and women.

 The Good News…

-We can turn this all around.
-Insulin resistance and leptin resistance can all be reversed, a positive step to avoiding diabetes.
+We can turn this all around!
+Insulin resistance and leptin resistance can all be reversed and is a positive step to avoiding diabetes.

-Long-term weight loss is about creating positive habits and rituals to take a step in the right direction every day … and yes you can do it and still enjoy your life.
-It is all about balance!
+Long-term weight loss is about creating positive habits and rituals, to take a step in the right direction every day, and yes, you can do it and still enjoy your life, it’s all about balance.